EddieDover/Theater-of-the-Mind/SYSTEMS.md

 ## **Notes for Forge Users:**
   * It is best to use native Foundry for testing until you are 100% certain you are happy with your template.
-  * Between The Forge's upload system, where if it sees a file exists, it won't upload it again, and browsers caching files, you will find that if you upload a changed .json, it will appear the same as before the edits.
-This is why testing is best on Foundry where you can just save the file, then F5 your game, and uploads are instantaneous.
-It is highly recommended that multiple edited uploads be a different file name every time, to avoid this issue.
+  * Between The Forge's upload system that will not upload a file again if it sees the file already exists, and various browsers caching files, you may find that if you upload a changed .json, the changes will not appear.
+This is why testing is best on Foundry where you can just save the file, then refresh your client (F5), and changes should be instantaneous.
+If you can only use Forge then It is highly recommended that multiple edited uploads be a different file name every time, to avoid this issue, until your template is complete.
   * The Forge does not allow read or write access to text based files in the Core Data systems or modules, only images which are read-only.
 Thus to grab the example .json files use the methods described at the top of this document.

 ## **Notes for inexperienced template creators:**